Ron W. Miller: Career

+Early career and work at Disney

 Miller initially worked at Walt Disney Productions for a few months in 1954 as a liaison between WED Enterprises and Disneyland before he was drafted into the Army later that year.
 When he came home from the Army, he played professional football, however later he was prompted by Walt Disney to return to work for him.

 Disney sponsored his son-in-law and got him into the Screen Director's Guild and Miller worked as a second assistant on Old Yeller (1957).
 He soon rose up the ranks to a variety of producer positions and also directed some of Disney lead-ins for the popular weekly Disney television series.

 In 1958, Clint Walker walked out of the popular Warner Bros. television western Cheyenne for a variety of reasons.
 Bill Orr, who was Jack L. Warner's son-in-law, called in Miller to audition as Walker's replacement, and was impressed enough to schedule a screen test.
 Disney stepped in and told Miller to forget acting, that Disney was grooming him for the position of producer.
 Walker resolved his differences with Warner Bros. and returned to the show in 1959.
 As a result, Miller never attempted acting again.

 Instead, Miller spent his time in the film division and his co-producer credits appear on such Disney films as Son of Flubber (1963), Summer Magic (1963), and That Darn Cat!
 (1965).
 His first movie with full producer credit was Never a Dull Moment (1968).

 Miller was credited as executive producer on films including Escape to Witch Mountain (1975), Freaky Friday (1976), The Rescuers (1977), Pete's Dragon (1977), The Fox and the Hound (1981), Tron (1982), and The Black Cauldron (1985).

 President of Walt Disney Productions

 Miller became president of Walt Disney Productions in 1980 and CEO in 1983.
-Miller pushed the Company to expand and explore, creating the Touchstone label and the Disney Channel in 1983.
-Much like Walt before him, Miller was an innovator—experimenting in early computer animation with films such as Tron (1982); funding an upstart Tim Burton for stop-motion animation shorts Vincent (1982) and Frankenweenie (1984); and planting the seeds for future projects including Who Framed Roger Rabbit (1988).
-When asked why he made Touchstone, he said this.
+Miller pushed the company to expand and explore, creating the Touchstone Films label and The Disney Channel in 1983.
+Miller was an innovator—experimenting in early computer animation with films such as Tron (1982); funding an upstart Tim Burton for stop-motion animation shorts Vincent (1982) and Frankenweenie (1984); and planting the seeds for future projects, including Who Framed Roger Rabbit (1988).
+When asked why he fostered the creation of the Touchstone Films label, he said this:

-“I watched the frustration with Walt, the fact that he had cornered himself by being a G-rated company while all these other companies are making…films dealing with sex and things like that.
-We had tunnel vision and we could not break apart from that.
-One day, Walt called and said ‘I’ve got a film I’m running tonight, why don’t you come on over?’
-So Diane and I, we went over there.
-The film was To Kill a Mockingbird.
-When it was over Walt said, ‘Damn, I wish I could make a film like that.’
-But he couldn’t.”